 Climate Emergency in Berlin

-The German capital is the first German Federal State joining the growing number of towns and cities in Germany and all over the world, who have declared or proclaimed a climate emergency, in order to counter the dramatic risks of global climate change.
+By this, the German capital joined a growing number of cities in Germany and around the world that have declared a climate emergency to tackle the dramatic risks of global climate change.